HQ AMC-Level Protest Procedures Program

 - Time for filing a protest: A HQAMC protest shall be filed in accordance with the time-frames set out in FAR 33.103(e).
 HQAMC office hours are 8:00AM to 4:30PM Central Standard Time.
 Time for filing any document expires at 4:30 PM (CST) on the given day.

 - Election of forum: After an interested party protests an AMC procurement to HQAMC and while that protest is pending, the protester agrees not to file a protest with the GAO or other external forum.
-If a protest is filed with an external forum on the same solicitation as the HQAMC-level protest, the HQAMC-level protest will be dismissed
+If a protest is filed with an external forum on the same solicitation as the HQAMC-level protest - whether filed by the current protester or other party, or involving the same or different issues - the HQAMC-level protest will be dismissed.

 - Required information: Protests must be signed by an authorized representative of the protester.
-Protester’s name, address, telephone number, fax number, solicitation or contract number, identity of the contracting activity and the contracting officer’s name, detailed statement of all legal and factual grounds for protest (mere disagreement with the decisions of contracting officers does not constitute grounds for protest), copies of all relevant documents, request for a ruling, request for relief.
+AMC-Level protests must contain the Protester’s name, address, telephone number, fax number, solicitation or contract number, identity of the contracting activity and the contracting officer’s name, detailed statement of all legal and factual grounds for protest (mere disagreement with the decisions of contracting officers does not constitute grounds for protest), copies of all relevant documents, request for a ruling, request for relief.

-Protests to HQ AMC shall be filed at:
+A Protest to HQ AMC shall be filed either by regular mail, email or fax at:

 Office of Command Counsel-Deputy Command Counsel